cgentry7/Code_Porfolio/tree_intersection/C++/README.md

 To Do
 -------
-- The CMake doesn't update the main executable.
-Need to fix.
 - The verification test file comparison is kludgy, need to clean.
 - Need to implement a const accessor to children if possible